The Hague Convention (Convention on the Civil Aspects of International Child Abduction)

 3 Translation Services for court proceedings

 Documents submitted to the courts in Japan must be presented in Japanese language.
-Accordingly, you need to translate all submitted documentary evidence and other relevant documents in foreign languages into Japanese when filing a petition for Return of Child or Conciliation (Adjudication) for Visitation or Contact with Child.
-The Central Authority of Japan provides assistance in the translation of documentary evidence and other relevant documents into Japanese by a translation agency at no charge subject to budget availability.
+Accordingly, you need to translate all submitted documentary evidence and other relevant documents in foreign languages into Japanese when filing a petition for Return of Child or Conciliation (Adjudication) for Contact with Child.
+The Central Authority of Japan provides assistance in the translation of documentary evidence and other relevant documents into Japanese by a translation agency at no charge, subject to budget availability.

 You are eligible for Translation Services if you: